rfcx/guardian-software/README.md

 4. The step to start Orange Pi is the same as before.

-5. You can debug Orange Pi by using micro usb or [Step 8](https://github.com/rfcx/rfcx-guardian-android/tree/android-studio#step-8-how-to-debug-orange-pi-over-bluetooth-instead-of-usb-cable)
+5. You can debug Orange Pi by using micro usb on [Step 7](https://github.com/rfcx/rfcx-guardian-android/tree/android-studio#step-7-how-to-debug-orange-pi-over-bluetooth-instead-of-usb-cable)

 ### Step 9: How to setup, run and test the I2C

-1. Orange Pi need to be rooted first *(do this step on 4.)*
+1. Orange Pi need to be rooted first on [Step 4](https://github.com/rfcx/rfcx-guardian-android/tree/android-studio#step-4-root-the-orange-pi)

-2. Plugin the sentinel power wires to the Orange Pi *(do this step on 8.)*
+2. Plugin the sentinel power wires to the Orange Pi on [Step 8](https://github.com/rfcx/rfcx-guardian-android/tree/android-studio#step-8-how-to-connect-i2c-and-load-i2c-module)

 3. Install admin role